Nicolás Aguía Betancourt

 Education

-Maria Arguedas’ Every Blood."
-And most recently, the 2024 Graduate Student Research Award of the North Central Council of Latin Americanists (NCCLA) for the paper "La inmunización del autoritarismo en Chile: populismo y destierro de lo político."
-A comparative analysis of the work of Joaquin Brunner and Ernesto Laclau.
+In 2024, Nicolás received second place for the Raymund Schwager Memorial Award, presented by the Colloquium on Violence and Religion, for his paper "Mimetic Images of Conflict and Accumulation: Negative Reciprocity in José María Arguedas’ Every Blood."
+That same year, he was honored with the Graduate Student Research Award from the North Central Council of Latin Americanists (NCCLA) for his paper "La inmunización del autoritarismo en Chile: populismo y destierro de lo político," a comparative analysis of the works of Joaquín Brunner and Ernesto Laclau.

 Publications: